krygergo/cloudsolver/README.md

 To run the system

-step 1: Create a GCP (google cloud platform) project
+step 1: Create a GCP (google cloud platform) project - we recommend to use europe-west1 for all the API's

 step 2: Enable following API's
  - Kubernetes engine